 We are honoring the memory of one of our own heart children, Sarah Liamos, who loved to give of her time serving as a mentor to heart kids.
 Sarah passed away June 1st, of 2014 at the young age of 22.
 We have developed this scholarship fund to honor the memory of Sarah Liamos.
 The fund currently sits at $10,000.
-Its purpose is to assist students with a heart defect who are college bound.
-This scholarship program will also be available to any young adult specializing in the pediatric medical field.
-For more information contact Pam McCain at email@example.com.
+Its purpose is to assist students with a heart defect who are college bound, helping to with expenses associated with school.
+To download an application and learn more about eligibility Click Here.
+For more information contact Pam McCain at firstname.lastname@example.org.

 Hearts of Harvest Bi-Annual Wine Tasting Dinner Charity Fundraiser

 For eight years, this outdoor event was held in a beautiful Vineyard setting in Tracy, at the home of Director Becki Brown.
 In 2014, it was time for a change and the 9th, 10th & 11th event was held down by the river in Lathrop, CA. 225-350 guests continue to look forward to a wonderful evening filled with inspiration, good food and entertainment.
 Silent and Live Auctions help to raise a majority of the funds that allow us to gift between $50,000 and $80,000 to our selected beneficiaries.
 Generous sponsors and cherished supporters from our community are responsible for the success of this "One of KInd" experience that will surely tug at your heart.